GowthamShanmugam/console-1/frontend/PLUGIN.md

 ### Running console as OCP dynamic plugins

-From the root of the `console` repository run:
+From the root of the `console` repository run: (Run this command everytime when you use new OCP cluster)
 ```
 ./setup.sh
 yarn build:plugins